aokaya/rotatingFanInRoomOFv8/README.md

 !IMPORTANT!
-  the command SurfaceFeatureExtract in openfoam v8 is changed to SurfaceFeatures
+  the command surfaceFeatureExtract in openfoam v8 is changed to surfaceFeatures

 If you have troubles with mpi, run :